lukso-network/docs/docs/guides/fetch-data/01-read-profile-data.md

  *
  * @returns: boolean
  */
-function isAddrValid(address) {
+function isValidAddress(address) {
   let formattedAddress = web3.utils.toChecksumAddress(address);
   return web3.utils.checkAddressChecksum(formattedAddress);
 }

 // Debug
-console.log(isAddrValid(sampleProfileAddress));
+console.log(isValidAddress(sampleProfileAddress));
 ```

-If the function `isAddrValid` gives us back `true`, the address is valid and can be used.`
+If the function `isValidAddress` gives us back `true`, the address is valid and can be used.`

 ## Step 2 - Call the Universal Profile

 To inspect the address and check if it has an ERC725 contract, we can call its interface through the `erc725.js` library.
 The instance of the contract will need the following information:

 -[LSP2 - ERC725Y JSON Schema](--add link to this page: https://docs.lukso.tech/standards/generic-standards/lsp2-json-schema/) which describes contract functions

 - SupportedStandards will fetch the interface
 - LSP3Profile fetches the data of the profile
 - LSP1UniversalReceiverDelegate will fetch received assets
 - `address`: the address of the contract
 - `provider`: a [provider](https://docs.lukso.tech/tools/erc725js/providers) object.
 Usually used with the RPC endpoint URL
 - `config`: used to configure the IPFS gateway

 Besides the schema, we also use `isomorphic-fetch` to fetch the HTTP response from the profile while using `node` for execution.
 You may not need this library if you use browser environments like `ReactJS` or `VueJS`.
 First, we have to install the libraries.